 - The UI is fairly smooth works side-by-side with Android Kitkat operating system

-The Infocus M350 packs a long list of sensors.
-Gyroscope is one the sensor for improving gaming performance.
-Also, presence of Accelerometer, Compass, Light and Proximity sensor makes it a complete intelligent next generation gadget.
+Sensors: The Infocus M350 packs a long list of sensors.
+In that, the Gyroscope is one of the sensors for improving gaming performance.
+Also, the presence of Accelerometer, Compass, Light and Proximity sensor makes it a complete intelligent next generation gadget.

-The M350 is the best paisa Vasool smartphone available under 7000 rupees.
-Infocus has got right in every aspect of this phone.
-I am very happy that I got change to review it.
-Choose the Infocus M350 as your next phone if your budget falls between 6500 to 7500 rupees.
+Verdict: M350 with 4G LTE and OTG in a premium case is a paisa Vasool smartphones available under 7000 rupees.
+Infocus got right in every aspect of this phone.
+I am very happy that I got a chance to review it.
+Choose Infocus M350 as your next phone if your budget is in between 6500 to 7500 rupees.

 |Magic Box||Handset with sealed Battery, Charger, Earphone, USB Cable|

 |Memory||2GB RAM, 16GB Memory, 64 GB SD card Support, USB OTG|

 |Screen||5 inches, HD, 720×1280 Pixels, IPS LCD, 294 PPI|